kubeflow/pipelines/components/aws/sagemaker/TrainingJob/README.md

       export CLUSTER_NAME=
       export CLUSTER_REGION=
       ```
-      > Note: You will need to install [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) (A command line tool for working with Amazon EKS clusters) to run the following command
     - ```
       eksctl create iamserviceaccount --name ${KUBEFLOW_PIPELINE_POD_SERVICE_ACCOUNT} --namespace ${PROFILE_NAMESPACE} --cluster ${CLUSTER_NAME} --region ${CLUSTER_REGION} --attach-policy-arn arn:aws:iam::aws:policy/AmazonSageMakerFullAccess --override-existing-serviceaccounts --approve
       ```

+## Samples
+Head over to the [samples](./samples/) directory and follow the README to create jobs on SageMaker.

-### Inputs
+## Inputs Parameters
-Find the high level input parameters and their description in the [component's input specification](./component.yaml).
+Find the high level component input parameters and their description in the [component's input specification](./component.yaml).
 The parameters with `JsonObject` or `JsonArray` type inputs have nested fields, you will have to refer to the [TrainingJob CRD specification](https://aws-controllers-k8s.github.io/community/reference/sagemaker/v1alpha1/trainingjob/) for the respective structure and pass the input in JSON format.
 For e.g. the `resourceConfig` in the `TrainingJob` CRD looks like:

 ```
 resourceConfig: